fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/federal_account/fiscal_year_snapshot.md

 **Method:** `GET`

 This route sends a request to the backend to retrieve budget information for a federal account.
-If no fiscal year is used, the federal accounts most recent fiscal year is used.
+If no fiscal year is supplied, the federal account's most recent fiscal year is used.

 ### Response (JSON)